-At 30 June 2017, the Group has intangibles with a carrying value of \$3,813,157.
-The intangible assets are considered a Key Audit Matter as they represent over 26% of the Net Assets of the Group.
+At 30 June 2018, the Group has intangibles with a carrying value of \$3,533,192.
+The intangible assets are considered a Key Audit Matter as they represent over 22% of the net assets of the Group.

 Cynata Therapeutics acquired intangible assets (patents) through the acquisition of a subsidiary.
-Under Australian Accounting Standards, the Group is required to assess whether there are any indicators of impairment and if so, perform an impairment review of the intangible assets at least annually.
+Under Australian Accounting Standards, the Group is required to assess whether there are any indicators of impairment, and if so, perform an impairment review of the intangible assets at least annually.

-The impairment tests were significant to our audit due to the complexity of the assessment process and judgments and assumptions involved, which are affected by expected future market and economic developments.
+The testing for impairment is complex due to the assessment process and judgments and assumptions involved, which are affected by expected future market and economic developments.